jkrescue/jk_README_demo/VIV/README.md

 ```

 ### Define the PINN solver
 PINN solver is depicted in `./paddlescience/module/fsi/viv_pinn_solver.py`.
-In this module, the loss function, autograd and optimizer, training methods are defined in detail. user can change the loss weight for eq and data when training.
+In this module, the loss function, autograd and optimizer, training methods are defined in detail.
+Users can modify the loss weight for eq and data during training.
 In this model, the eta_weight and eq_weight are 100 and 1 respectively as default.
 ```
 self.eta_weight = 100
 ```

 ### Train network
-After completing the validation and definition mentioned above, Training can be started by executing `python ./examples/fsi/viv_inverse_train.py`
+After completing the validation and definition mentioned above, training process can be executed in `python ./examples/fsi/viv_inverse_train.py`

 ```
 # Training